 Identify the Essence & Most Inspiring Element

 Therefore, wherever a good idea comes from it has to be developed for it to become great.
 Most people would agree that the movies they enjoy tend to be exciting, well-paced, and complex.
 Distinct from the first two traits, complexity is the only one driven by story ideas and the others, execution.
 The interesting thing about this magic trio in storytelling is that viewers will mistake a complex story for being a good one but not the others.
-When in reality its not the complexity of the story but rather strong simple goals with characters that may be complex.
+When in reality it is not the complexity of the story but rather strong simple goals with characters that may be complex.
 That is what we really love, dynamic personalities.
 Writers can accomplish this by finding the strongest story goals and the right characters to pursue those goals and explore those ideas.
 So whatever your idea might be, writers should ask themselves a series of questions to fully flesh out their story.

 What do you want to tell a story about, and what is the essence of that idea?
 How someone gets there is up to them depending on their process.
 What element of your idea really moves you and excites you?
 Is there a particular scene in your mind where the sounds, smell, or taste bring you a vivid feeling of joy or sadness that you just have to write about?
 If so, then that is what you should focus on developing.
 If the idea began as an image or event, where would the scene take place in the film, and what would come before or after it?

 Is the story formed around an issue, and how will your character’s journey illuminate that issue?
 Are there any challenges that come with your story?
 Do you risk alienating your audience because of how your character highlights a point of view, and are their logistical challenges that come with it?
 What initiates our character journey?
 A great way to find out is by putting our protagonist through the worst scenario possible and basing them on their internal struggle.